vatsal-afk/automobile-eda/README.md

-# Flight Ticket Price Prediction
+# Flight Ticket Price Analysis

 ## Overview
-This project uses machine learning to predict flight ticket prices based on factors such as airline, departure time, flight duration, and number of stops.
-By analyzing historical flight data, the model provides price estimates for new bookings, helping travelers and agencies make informed decisions.
+This project explores flight ticket prices using data analysis techniques to identify patterns and factors affecting price variations.
+The analysis includes examining airlines, departure times, flight durations, number of stops, and other relevant features.

 ## Objectives
-- Build a predictive model for flight ticket prices.
+- Perform exploratory data analysis (EDA) on flight ticket prices.
 - Identify key factors influencing price variations.
-- Provide data-driven price estimates for flights.
+- Visualize trends and relationships in the dataset.

+## Data Analysis
+The EDA process involves:
+- Handling missing values and data cleaning.
+- Visualizing distributions and correlations.
+- Understanding how different features impact ticket prices.

-## Features Used
+## Features Analyzed
-The model considers the following features:
 - **Airline:** The airline operating the flight.
 - **Departure Time:** Scheduled flight departure time.
 - **Duration:** Total flight duration.
 - **Stops:** Number of layovers.
 - **Other Factors:** Additional details that may influence ticket prices.

+## Next Steps
+- Feature engineering and data preprocessing.
+- Model selection and training for price prediction.
+- Evaluation and optimization of the predictive model.